ba-st/Willow/docs/Interaction-Affordances.md

   })
 }
 ```
-and when the callback is evaluated in the server you will get in the block parameter (`theUserAgent`) an object (produced by using `WAJsonParser`) with the information sent in the call.
+When the callback is evaluated in the server, the value of `theUserAgent` will be an object (produced by using `WAJsonParser`) with the information sent in the call.

 There's also support for performing the AJAX call only when some condition is met.
-You can use `onlyWhen:determineBehaviorByEvaluating:with:` for that and passing an string representing the javascript condition you want to evaluate before the call is made (This will improve in the future).
+You can use `onlyWhen:determineBehaviorByEvaluating:with:` and indicate a string representing the Javascript condition you want to evaluate before the call is made (Future releases will improve on this to allow for a reified object instead of a string).

 ## Serialization

-The kind of applications you do with Willow will not perform a page submit.
-So when working with form elements the contents must be serialized in an AJAX call so the server components have the updated values.
+When using Willow, your application will not normally require a full page submission.
+When working with form elements the contents must be serialized in an AJAX call so the server components have the updated values.
 Depending on the interactivity level you want in your application you have several options.

 Lets see an example:
 ```smalltalk